-Every March, four-leaf clovers start popping up on store windows, major cities go green to celebrate, and parades and celebrations call, “Erin go Bragh!” (“Ireland Forever!”) as they mark St. Patrick’s Day.
+Every March, shamrocks start popping up on store windows, major cities go green to celebrate, and parades and celebrations call, “Erin go Bragh!” (“Ireland Forever!”) as they mark St. Patrick’s Day.
 But there’s so much more to the Irish language than these seasonal moments, and in fact, learning a bit more about Irish can help all learners understand how language systems evolve over hundreds of years and carry important markers of community identity.
 Whether you’re an Irish learner or a curious future student, read on for a brief (but fascinating!) history of the Irish language.

 Irish, Celtic, or Gaelic: what’s the difference?